• Home

 What is it?

-Computer and internet training aims to improve digital literacy for older adults to enhance their social connectivity, reduce isolation, and enhance mental health.
-Various training methods and durations can be used to train this skill making it an adaptable intervention.
-Instructional methods include one-on-one training, small group sessions, home-based lessons, and mixed methods that combine group instruction with individualized tasks.
-For example, in one program nurses visit participants' homes to provide personalized computer training, while in another small group sessions were used in congregate housing sites and nursing facilities.
+Computer and internet training helps older adults improve digital skills to stay socially connected, reduce isolation, and support mental health.
+The training can be adapted using different methods and lengths.
+Instruction may include one-on-one sessions, small group classes, home-based lessons, or a mix of group and individual activities.
+For example, in one program, nurses visit participants’ homes to provide personalized training, while in another, small group sessions take place in congregate housing or nursing facilities.

-The duration and frequency of these programs vary significantly, ranging from intensive two-week courses to extended 15-month interventions, with session frequency spanning from weekly meetings to bi-weekly classes.
-Several programs include ongoing support by providing participants with computers and continued access to trainers for several months post-training, ensuring sustained engagement and practice.
-Most programs supply the necessary equipment, like personal computers and internet access, to facilitate hands-on learning.
-Some also assign specific internet-related tasks to reinforce practical skills.
+Program lengths and frequency vary widely, from intensive two-week courses to longer 15-month programs, with sessions held weekly or every two weeks.
+Some programs provide ongoing support by giving participants computers and continued access to trainers for several months after training to encourage regular practice.
+Most programs supply the necessary equipment, such as personal computers and internet access, and some assign specific online tasks to help participants practice and reinforce their skills.

 Is it effective?